chilcano/how-tos/src/git_auth_guide.md

   This will affect clone, fork, remote add and other hub commands that expand shorthand references to GitHub repo URLs.

-# indicate that you prefer HTTPS to SSH git clone URLs
+# Indicate that you prefer HTTPS to SSH git clone URLs

 __Avoid error  when creating repo with hub__

   git@github.com: Permission denied (publickey).